Cphdat3sem2018f/week6_javascript-2/README.md

 User defined Callbacks, this in JavaScript, Constructor Functions, ES6 and how to use it, closures, var and hoisting.

 ### Wednesday - Ajax, JSON, fetch Same-origin Policy and CORS
-An introduction to Ajax and JSON, via fetch and how to use it with a REST-API Backend
+Ajax, JSON, fetch Same-origin Policy, CORS and how to use it with a REST-API Backend

 ### Thursday - Single Page Applications
 - An introduction to the Single Page Architecture